Green University 2013!

-Project Green Challenge 2013
+Project Green Challenge 2014

-- You can sign up to participate here
+- Sign up to participate here

-- Work with us as an intern during the school year or in the summer.
-Click here to fill out an application
+- Work with us as an intern during the school year or in the summer to help develop PGC 2014.

 How it Works

 Sign up to be a participant if you are in high school, college, or graduate school any place in the world.

 Starting on October 1, 2014, all students who have signed up to participate will receive an email on that day with the challenge content and every day thereafter until October 30.
 Participants will take on a new challenge each day, focused on inspiring youth to transition from conventional to conscious living by taking simple, fun, and high impact steps to impact personal lifestyle, school campuses, and local communities.
 Challenges each have a unique theme; from food to body, fitness to labeling, style to fair trade … and four levels of engagement (Green, Greener, Greenest, Extra Credit).
 Participants share their responses to challenge tasks with direct uploads of photos, videos, and text to the PGC site, as well as posting on Facebook, Twitter, YouTube and Pinterest boards.